Measuring Yourself For Shapewear

 It’s important to note that you may need to revisit some of these areas for specific types of shapewear.
 For example, you may need to measure your calves and thighs for your leg measurements and your inseam for your custom compression garment.
 The same goes for sleeves; you will need to know the circumference of your arms to ensure a proper fit and the right amount of support.

 Keep in mind that your weight may shift throughout the year, so it’s always best to check your measurements and shapewear before making your next order.
-If you’re stuck between sizes or need help, our expert staff is only a phone call away to help you with any questions.
+Our expert staff is only a phone call away if you have any questions about sizing or how to find your measurements.

 ContourMD has been helping people recover in comfort since 1982.
 A family-owned brand based in Lenexa, KS, we’re dedicated to helping you look and feel fantastic.
 We’ve built our brand on compassionate recovery.
 Today, we are proud to continue that dedication to our clients and our team with new product additions and our Mask Matching Initiative.
 As always, our helpful team is always just a phone call away.
 Feel free to reach out with any questions you may have along the way!